Proxy

 Purpose

-The SHC proxy can forward packets between other devices when their distance is too high to have a reliable communication.
-The proxy doesn't just duplicate all packets automatically (acting as a repeater), but only forwards packets when one of the rules defined in the e2p matches and also translates the device IDs and AES keys.
-This is to avoid sending unnecessary packets and raising the general risk of collisions.
-It's assumed that only a small amount of devices can't be reached from the base station typically, so the number of rules is currently limited to 16 and each rule is only for a specific device ID.
+The SHC proxy can forward packets between other devices when their distance is too high to have a reliable communication to the base station.
+The proxy doesn't just duplicate all packets (acting as a repeater), but only forwards packets when one of the rules defined in the e2p matches.
+It also translates the device IDs and AES keys.
+This is to avoid sending unnecessary packets, reducing the general risk of collisions because of more traffic and to avoid that a repeated packet and the original one would probably be received both by a receiver.

 Functions, Behavior

 The proxy listens for all packets and tries to decrypt them with one of the AES keys defined in e2p.
 When decryption is successful, Sender ID and Receiver ID are compared to the rules.
-When they match, the packet is modified according rule definition and sent out using the (most probably differently) defined AES key number from the rule.
+When they match, the packet is modified according rule definition and sent out using the (usually different) AES key from the rule.
+It's assumed that only a small amount of devices can't be reached from the base station typically, so the number of rules is currently limited to 16 and each rule is only for a specific device ID.

 In the following example, a device with ID 1045 can be reached form the base station using Device ID 45.
 The proxy takes the packet and translates between base station and the device.
 The base station can't reach the device 1045 directly, since it doesn't know its AES key and therefore ignores the original packet in case it would be received despite it's usually too far away to receive it.